shikijs/shiki/README.md

 | `shikiji` | 5.9 MB | 1.2 MB | includes all themes and languages |
 | `shikiji/core` | 75 KB | 23 KB | no themes or languages, compose on your own |
 | `shikiji/wasm` | 623 KB | 231 KB | wasm binary inlined as base64 string |

+## What's Next?

+Shikiji is a usable exploration of improving the experience of using `shiki` in various of scenarios.
+It's intended to push some of the ideas back to `shiki`, and eventually, this package might not be needed.
+Before that, you can use it as a replacement for `shiki` if you have similar requirements.
+It would be great to hear your feedbacks and suggestions in the meantime!

 ## License